Iceyourview/CTF-writeup/pwnable.kr/flag/README.md

 All defined functions:

 ```
-No any function in the file? \
+There are no functions in the file? \
 One of the reason that the binary file has  any function could be it is packed.
 	* Upx
 # Unpack